cjdaly/fold-runtime/README.md

     cd fold-runtime
     ./fold.sh update

 You may need to edit `/etc/security/limits.conf` (as root) to increase the open files limit for the fold user.
-Check the output of the ant script for details on this and other manual setup steps.
+Check the output the `update` command for details on this and other manual setup steps.
 Run `./fold.sh update` again after making changes to confirm successful setup checks.

 __Recommended:__ Reboot at this point (with `sudo shutdown -r now`) to make sure all system changes take effect.